Having Trouble Keeping People Engaged?

 - Consultation timeframe, context and design do not take into account the local culture and customs.

-How to keep people engaged?
+How to keep people engaged with consultation?

 Identify reasons that may keep people away and avoid them definitely helps.
 Below are some points to consider while implementing a stakeholder engagement plan.